All you need to know about loans for bad credit

 If they do make you an offer, they’ll show you all the vital information you need to know so that you can make an informed decision on whether this loan is right for you.
 That information includes the rate of interest, the amount and the dates of your repayments, any other charges, the total interest charged over the lifetime of the loan, and so on.

 If the loan is affordable for you and you want to go ahead, please read and understand the lender’s terms and conditions.
 If you’re happy to go ahead, just let the lender know.
 You will then enter into your own legal agreement with the lender.

-The money should then land in your bank account within 10-15 minutes*.
+The money should be sent to your bank account within minutes*.
 However, please be aware that it may take much longer for the money to appear in your bank account depending on your bank’s policies and procedures.